kojiishi/east_asian_spacing/README.md

 The following example applies
 `JAN` to the index 2,
 and `ZHS` to the index 3.
-Other fonts are not changed.
+Other fonts in the TTC are not changed.
 ```sh
 % east-asian-spacing --index=2,3 --language=JAN,ZHS input-font-file.ttc
 ```